felagos/logout-all/frontend/README.md

 # Logout All - Frontend

-A React TypeScript frontend for the logout-all application, providing user authentication and session management with real-time notifications.
+A React TypeScript frontend for the logout-all application, providing user authentication and session management with Netflix-style passive validation.

 ## Features

 - **User Authentication** - Login and registration
 - **Session Management** - View all active sessions with device info, IP addresses, and timestamps
-- **Real-time Notifications** - Server-Sent Events (SSE) for logout notifications
+- **Passive Validation** - "Play Content" button validates session on demand before allowing action
 - **Multi-device Logout** - Logout from current device or all devices simultaneously
 - **Responsive Design** - Clean, modern UI with dark theme